 The Memorial is designed around six luminous glass towers, each reaching 54 feet high, and each lit internally from top to bottom.
 The number six has many meanings here: the millions of Jews killed in the Holocaust; the names of the six main death camps; a row of memorial candles; and the six years, 1939-1945, during which the infamous “Final Solution,” the most deadly phase of the Holocaust, took place.
-In addition, six million numbers are etched in the glass, representing the infamous tattoos inflected on many of the victims’ arms.
+In addition, millions of numbers are etched in the glass, representing the infamous tattoos inflected on many of the victims’ arms.

 From architect Stanley Saitowitz’s description of the Memorial:

 The memorial to darkness is built with light.
 The construction began on Yom HaShoah, Holocaust Memorial Day. | The horror of the Holocaust is reenacted in the brutal cutting of all the trees on half the site.
 These stumps remain.

 Six pits are dug and lined with black concrete. | At the bottom of each pit is a glowing fire.

 Six glass towers are raised above. | Etched on the glass towers are millions of numbers that flicker with light. | On the walls of each tower, a memory of a survivor from the camp is etched. | Between the towers, a line of text locates the Holocaust in historical context.